-Phnom Pehn is Cambodia’s busy capital which is full of incredible and horrific history.
+Phnom Penh is Cambodia’s busy capital which is full of incredible and horrific history.
+Is Phnom Penh worth visiting?
+Absolutely!
 It’s a wonderful place to start your Cambodian adventure and learn more about the Cambodian genocide before the rest of your travels around the country.
 There is a thriving street-food scene along with many things to see but here’s a pick of the best things to do in Phnom Penh.

 1. Pay your respects at Choeung Ek (The killing fields)